PASS: Certified Subset Repair for Classical and Quantum Pairwise Constrained Clustering: Subset Selection Techniques

-Values \(m(i) > 0\) indicate that there exists a cluster that improves the current assignment, values \(m(i) < 0\) indicate that the current cluster is closer than any alternative, and values near zero indicate ambiguity.
-We mark ambiguity with a positive threshold \(\tau\) as
+If \(m(i) > 0\), then some alternative cluster is closer than the current one under \(g^*\).
+If \(m(i) < 0\), then the current cluster is closer than any alternative.
+Values near zero indicate a near tie.
+For a threshold \(\tau \ge 0\), define